cooperhewitt/tms-tools/README.md

 tms-tools
 ==

-tms-tools is a suite of libraries and scripts to extract data from TMS as one CSV files per database table.
+tms-tools is a suite of libraries and scripts to extract data from TMS as CSV files.
+Each database table is dumped as a separate CSV file.
 That's it really.

-At the end of it all TMS is a MS-SQL database and, in 2013, it still feels like and epic struggle just to get the raw data out of TMS itself so that is principally what these tools deal with.
+At the end of it all TMS is a MS-SQL database and, in 2013, it still feels like an epic struggle just to get the raw data out of TMS so that single task is principally what these tools deal with.

 Quite a lot of this functionality can be accomplished from the TMS or MS-SQL